ARTICLES

 Why Does the Mimosa Flower Represent International Women’s Day?

 Since 1977, March 8 has been observed as International Women's Day, a day set aside by the UN to recognize the contributions women have made to society.
 Giving a mimosa bud or little bouquet to a woman is customary in Italy.
+Read more about six interesting facts about IWD.

 International Women's Day's history contains several significant beginnings.
 The devastating Triangle Shirtwaist Factory fire in New York, which happened in 1911 and killed 146 garment workers — 123 women and girls and 23 men — is supposed to be remembered on this day.
 Italian and Jewish immigrant women and girls, ages 14 to 23, made up the majority of the victims.
 In addition, two other significant international events are remembered on this day: a strike by female garment workers on March 8, 1857, in New York, which resulted in the establishment of the first women's union in the US, and a strike by Russian women on the same day in 1917.

-Photo: @hitomirose_
+Photo: @pancake_planet

 The Cultivation of the Mimosa Flower in Italy

 In the first decades of the twentieth century, the cultivation of the mimosa flower spread in the valleys of the Ligurian Riviera di Ponente and comes from the nearby French Côte d’Azur.
-Even today, mimosa flowers characterize this corner of the Mediterranean, which has an ideal climate.
-The production of this yellow Italian mimosa flower covers a total area of about 350 hectares (mainly in the valleys of Valle Nervia, Vallecrosia, and Valle Argentina).
+Even today, they characterize this corner of the Mediterranean, which has an ideal climate.
+The production of this yellow flower covers a total area of about 350 hectares (mainly in the valleys of Valle Nervia, Vallecrosia, and Valle Argentina).
 It is said there are more than 1,600 companies that grow mimosa flowers in the province of Imperia.

-Diverse Uses of the Mimosa Flower
+Diverse Uses of the Sunny Flower

 YOU MAY ALSO LIKE